nimitmk7/knowledge-treasure/Natural Language Processing/NLP pipeline.md

 For example, the verb "to walk" may appear as "walk", "walked", "walks", or "walking".
 The base form, "walk", is the lemma for the word.
 Lemmatization groups these words as its lemma, "walk".

-Lemmatization is typically done by having a l**ook-up table of the lemma forms of words based on their part of speech** and possibly **having some custom rules to handle words that you’ve never seen before**.
+Lemmatization is typically done by having a **look-up table of the lemma forms of words based on their part of speech** and possibly **having some custom rules to handle words that you’ve never seen before**.

 ### Example
 Here’s what our sentence looks like after lemmatization adds in the root form of our verb: